-The board-certified oncologists at SAGE are committed to providing the best possible care to pets diagnosed with cancer.
-Doctors will perform a systemic evaluation of your pet and decide on the best treatment plan, which may include chemotherapy, cryotherapy, immunotherapy, radiation therapy, surgery, or a combination of methods.
-Our goal is to provide you with a range of therapies to best meet your needs and the needs of your pet, and to do it with the utmost care and compassion.
+SAGE oncologists treat cancer using different modalities.
+They start with a systemic evaluation of your pet and decide on the best treatment plan, which may include chemotherapy, cryotherapy, immunotherapy, radiation therapy, surgery, or a combination of methods.
+Our goal is to provide you with a range of therapies to best meet your needs and the needs of your pet.

 SAGE is proud to be one of a few specialty practices around the country offering stereotactic radiosurgery (SRS) for pets.
-We have partnered with PetCure Oncology to deliver these treatments, along with other more traditional forms of radiation therapy.
-SAGE will be the first veterinary hospital to deliver these treatments using Varian Medical Systems’ newest linear accelerator, the Halcyon Treatment System.
+We have partnered with Dr. Lauren Askin Quarterman and PetCure Oncology to deliver these treatments, and other traditional forms of radiation therapy.

-An entire SRS treatment course is delivered in just 1 to 3 treatments, an 80-95% reduction in anesthetic sessions when compared to conventional radiation therapy.
-Because it is non-invasive and precise, SRS can be used to treat tumors in complex or delicate locations such as the brain, spine, or lungs.
-SAGE now has the ability to treat many tumors previously deemed a challenge to treat with standard radiation therapy.
+An entire SRS treatment course is delivered in just 1 to 3 treatments.
+SRS can be used to treat tumors in complex or delicate locations such as the brain, spine, or lungs, previously deemed a challenge to treat with standard radiation therapy.

 Conventionally Fractionated Radiation Therapy (CFRT) uses targeted radiation to shrink or destroy cancers, including those that cannot be safely or completely removed by surgery alone.
 While SRS involves a fewer number of high-dose treatments, CFRT consists of multiple low-dose treatments spread out over a longer period of time.
 It can be used in conjunction with chemotherapy, following surgery, or as the sole treatment in cases where SRS is not an option.
 CFRT is typically administered daily in 16 to 20 treatment sessions over 3 to 4 weeks.

-Our Oncology teams at each of our facilities are as follows:
+Our Oncology teams at each of our facilities are: